henry-dowling/kritique/README.md

 ```

 To use the app, you'll need to create an Eleven Labs conversation agent (recording the agent ID as `NEXT_PUBLIC_AGENT_ID`).
 You'll also use [Pico Voice](https://picovoice.ai/) to use the wake word.
 Create an account and add the access key (`NEXT_PUBLIC_PICOVOICE_ACCESS_KEY`).
 The Pico voice model (Porcupine) parameters for english audio and the `hey_lex` custom wake word file are already in `site/public`.

+# Updating

+When a new episode drops, you can update the local store of transcripts by running `python parse_lex_rss.py` to update the list of lex podcasts and `parse_lex_html_transcripts.py` to update the locally stored annotated podcast transcripts.
+If things ever start to get slow, ping us to let us know that we should set up an s3 bucket for them.